BlackPepperSoftware/thymeleaf-fragment.js/README.md

 Browser restrictions
 --------------------

 When prototyping templates locally fragments are loaded from the local file system.
 Browsers will typically disallow this since cross origin requests are denied for the `file:` protocol.
-This security constraint should be relaxed to allow fragments to be loaded.
+This security constraint should be relaxed to allow fragments to be loaded correctly.
 For example, when using Chrome relaunch the browser using:

 ```
 google-chrome --allow-file-access-from-files
 ```

+Note that this is not required if you [preview the templates directly from an IDE such as IntelliJ IDEA](https://www.jetbrains.com/idea/help/previewing-pages-with-web-contents-in-a-browser.html).
+This is because the templates are loaded from IntelliJ IDEA's local HTTP server and not the local file system.

 Resolving templates
 -------------------